In other articles on Job Hunt, I have discussed the importance of self-reflection in the early stages of a career reinvention.

 Searching in this database is similar to the OOH.
-Type the career or job title in the box located in the upper left-hand corner (Advertising), and see what results come back.
+Type the career or job title in the box located in the upper right corner (Advertising), and see what results come back.
 In this case, O*NET offers similar data to the OOH, but does delve further in certain areas.
 It provides additional information on:

 Let's say you were interested in the field of Fundraising.
 You could go the Association of Fundraising Professionals (AFP) website and look in the following areas to find information on this field:

-With those resuls, you could see job posting, potentially local meetings, and national or international conferences.
+With those results, you could see job posting, potentially local meetings, and national or international conferences.
 Then, you could explore typical jobs and the job requirements, potential employers, local (and national) topics and speakers, plus opportunities to network.

 For more options, Google "association of X professionals" or "X professional association" (using the quotation marks in your query) where X is the career field you are trying to research.